What is Assistive Technology?

 Steps to receive Assistive Technology support

-- Make an appointment with a Counsellor in Accessibility Services.
+- Make an appointment with an Accessibility Specialist in Student Accessibility Services.

-- Provide, to the Counsellor, documentation that confirms a disability and supports the use of AT.
+- Provide, to the Accessibility Specialist, documentation that confirms a disability and supports the use of AT.
 See the information regarding RRC documentation guidelines

 - Approved students will then be referred to the RRC Assistive Technologist who will conduct a AT assessment, demonstrate various types of AT, and make AT recommendations.